SintefManufacturing/python-urx/README.md

 urx can also control an RG2 gripper attached to the UR robot.
 This class was primarily developed by [David Hinwood](https://github.com/u3099811)

 Additional Notes
 	Gripper will contiously try to close(stopped at the set force value in newtons) if set to a width smaller than the current width while grasping an object.
 This is part of the design and not 		an error.
 The same functionality is embedded in the default program

 	You require an ethernet connection to the robot

 ##Example use:

 import sys
 import urx
+import time
-	#import the class
+#import file
-	from urx import RG2Gripper as GripClass
+from urx import RG2Gripper as GripClass rob = urx.Robot("10.0.0.157")
-	#initialize robot
-	rob = urx.Robot("192.168.0.100")
-	#gripper object instantiation
+#instantiate object
 gripperInstance = GripClass.RG2(rob)
+#basic delay for script(to complete action, RG2 approximatly takes 1.3 seconds to close from completely open)
+time.sleep(2)
-	#set to close, 0 being the gap between the pincers
+#set distance between pincers apart, in this case closing
 gripperInstance.setWidth(0)
-	#set to open, 110 being the maximum, can set to any value lower
+time.sleep(2)
+#open the gripper completly
 gripperInstance.setWidth(110)
-	#get current width
+time.sleep(2)
-	#possible uses of the width value can be used to determine if the robot is grasping and object
+#returns the current width of the robot
 gripperInstance.getWidth()
-	#shutdown routine
-	rob.close()
-	sys.exit()